dzerbino/oases/README.txt

 ----------------------------------------------------------------------------------
 C/ RUNNING

-You must first process the reads using Velvet.
-This means that you must choose a hash length at this stage (cf. the Velvet manual).
-DO NOT set a coverage cutoff, you should set that when running oases.
-Also, remember to turn on the -read_trkg option when running velveth.
+You must first process the reads using Velvet:
+* you must choose a hash length at this stage (cf. the Velvet manual),
+* DO NOT set a coverage cutoff, you should set that when running oases,
+* DO NOT set an expected coverage,
+* remember to turn on the -read_trkg option when running velveth.

 As an example:

-> velveth new_directory 21 -shortPaired reads.fa
+> velveth new_directory 21 -shortPaired data/test_reads.fa
 > velvetg new_directory -reads_trkg yes

 You can now run Oases on the Velvet working directory which has just been created.